visit-dav/visit/src/doc/using_visit/WorkingWithFiles/File_Open_Window.rst

 ---------------------

-The **File Open Window** allows you to select files and simulations by browsing file system either on your local computer or the remote computer of your choice.
+The **File Open Window** allows you to select files and simulations by browsing filesystem either on your local computer or the remote computer of your choice.
 You can open the **File Open Window** by choosing the **Open** option from the **Sources** section of the main GUI panel (shown in :numref:`Figure %s<sources_image>`), or by Choosing the **Open File** option